KHKR

-KHKR (1210 AM) is an American radio station broadcasting a sports format.
-Licensed to Washington, Utah, United States, the station is owned by Townsquare Media.
+KHKR (1210 AM) was an American radio station broadcasting a sports format.
+Licensed to Washington, Utah, United States, the station was owned by Townsquare Media.

-KHKR has been granted an FCC construction permit to diplex at the KDXU site and decrease night power to 231 watts.

 History

 The station went on the air as KCLG on February 1, 1982.
 On May 5, 1987, the station changed its call sign to KONY.
 On September 9, 1999, the station became KUNF, and then KHKR on July 11, 2013.

+The Federal Communications Commission cancelled the station’s license on December 23, 2024.
+KHKR's ESPN Radio programming moved to the second HD Radio channel of KDXU-FM; the station's former FM translator, 97.7 K249EQ, now relays this subchannel.